sarbal/BINF_tut/lessons/python_datafun.md

 # Q3: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
 In this chunk, write out the output to a file called "Powers_of_2.txt" the first 10 powers of 2 starting at 0.
-You can use your function from Q2.
+You can modify your function from Q2.

 ### Reading in files with pandas
 ```